 Yet at the core of this project, upon which everything else stands, is the special attention paid to basic ingredients.

 As for bread, Berbena bakes two kinds of high quality bread every day from natural sour yeast and organic flours from the Cerecinos mill in Zamora: one a mix of white and whole grain wheat flour, the other a rye bread with seeds.
 The dough is made the day before, ferments overnight and is then baked fresh the next day for lunch and dinner.

-The cuisine incorporates elements from Carlos’ varied career: The dishes have a Catalan base and incorporate local flavors but are enriched by international touches.
-For the lunch menu, they adapted the practice Carlos observed at Dersou in Paris and Maru in Brussels, with the option of one main dish and two sides, as well as dessert and a filtered coffee for around €15.
+The cuisine incorporates elements from Carles’ varied career: The dishes have a Catalan base and incorporate local flavors but are enriched by international touches.
+For the lunch menu, they adapted the practice Carles observed at Dersou in Paris and Maru in Brussels, with the option of one main dish and two sides, as well as dessert and a filtered coffee for around €15.
 For dinner, you can begin by choosing the bread you want, either with tomato rubbed on it (when in season) or served with other specialty products, such as fig leaf syrup, crème crue, different honeys or just a wonderful EVOO made by Can Catalá from Farga olives.

 The dishes – small plates made for sharing – are constructed according to criteria Carles learned from the masters.
 “The proper pairing of selected products is something we totally respect.
 We choose three to four products maximum, and we connect them,” he said.
 “This is a system from Christian Francesco Puglisi, of Relae restaurant in Denmark.
 His cuisine is always one-two-three, two ingredients and a third one to prop them up.
 The origin of this idea is Michel Bras himself – he chooses a principal noble ingredient, another secondary to pair it and a third one that is the ñac, the final punch.”